 The high quality protein in eggs can support a variety of nutritional needs among nearly every demographic segment.
 It’s a good fit for many states of health, including for weight management, diabetes, fitness, healing and growth, and healthy aging.

 Understanding egg science helps you tap into the nutritional benefits of eggs.
 It also helps you understand how to cook eggs and work with egg protein effectively for superb culinary results.
-The companion CE course from Davidson's Safest Choice®, Kitchen Science: Egg Culinary Techniques, provides culinary tips and techniques for cooking with eggs.
+The companion CE course from Michael Foods, Inc., Kitchen Science: Egg Culinary Techniques, provides culinary tips and techniques for cooking with eggs.

 After completing this CE course, you’ll be able to: